“You can’t quit,” General Pol stammered, chasing My‑re across the Broken Sword tavern.

 “See, she’s a better employee than me already,” My‑re said.

-The Shagornan elf, Vomarian Fae and captain of the Unsinkable III entered the tavern with a wide grin at seeing her.
-His step quickened as he approached, “My-re, we are ready-“
+The Shagornan Elf, Vomarian Fae, and captain of the Unsinkable III entered the tavern with a wide grin at seeing her.
+His step quickened as he approached, “My‑re, are we all ready to-”

 “No?”